 - Be suspicious of uninvited emails or pop-up boxes offering you unbelievable deals.
 Do not open suspicious or unsolicited emails (spam) and do not click on or open any files attached to them: delete them.

-- Do an internet search using the website name or exact wording of the email or message to check for possible customer feedback after purchasing from the website and any references to a scam – many scams can be identified this way.
+- Do an internet search using the website name or exact wording of the email or message to check for possible customer feedback and any references to a scam – many scams can be identified this way.

 If you've been scammed there are steps you can take to minimise the damage and prevent further loss.